MicrosoftDocs/bot-docs.pt-br/articles/dotnet/bot-builder-dotnet-dialogs.md

 ### <a name="messagescontrollercs"></a>MessagesController.cs

-No SDK do Construtor de Bot para .NET, a biblioteca do [Construtor][builderLibrary] permite implementar diálogos.
+No SDK do Bot Framework para .NET, a biblioteca do [Construtor][builderLibrary] permite implementar diálogos.
 Para acessar as classes relevantes, importe o namespace `Dialogs`.

 [!code-csharp[Using statement](../includes/code/dotnet-dialogs.cs#usingStatement)]